 During one of my self-harangues, I remembered reading somewhere that May had been designated Short Story Month.
 Why not launch a short story project?
 I’d long admired writers of very short fiction but didn’t have the knack myself, so I decided to write a complete story every day in May to teach myself how to write publishable micros and flashes.

 Never have I felt more full of good writing energy and purpose.
 That month turned into another month turned into a year.
 I blogged about every day’s effort at Daily Shorty, where in subsequent years I posted various thoughts on writing very short fiction, and where still lives a collection of resources for anyone writing micros and flashes, including suggestions for submissions, contests for individual pieces, and contests for chapbooks.
 I still go there to remind myself of the revelations of that year.

 Whenever I feel stuck in a writing project, I go through that 12 months of work and select a few rough drafts to refine into something publishable.
-It’s been five years since I wrote the last shorty of that magical year, and I’ve published thirteen of those stories.
-I have a few others on submission, and another handful waiting for upgrades.
-I’m betting I’ll still be dining on these stories in the next five years.
+I’ve published twenty of the stories I drafted in that magical year, I included another in the linked collection I’m revising now, and I used the material from five others in another story in the collection.
+I have a few others out on submission, and another handful waiting for upgrades.
+I’m making this note almost 7 years after I drafted the final story, and I’m betting I’ll be dining on this trove of work for a few more years.